MorganShorter/morganshorter.github.io/about.md

 + Anything Visual Studios or .NET
 + Anything Microsoft Windows
 + C++
-+ jUsT a QUicK rEdEsiGn oF OUr WeBSiTe

 You can connect with me on [LinkedIn]({{ site.author.url }}) or [GitHub]({{ site.github.profile }}) if you like :)